chaconnewu/awesome-augmented/awesomes/awesome-docker.md

   <a href="http://ianmiell.github.io/shutit/">
    Shutit
   </a>
-  (a tool for building and maintaining complex Docker deployments) by
+  - Tool for building and maintaining complex Docker deployments by
   <a href="https://github.com/ianmiell">
    @ianmiell
   </a>